KellyVance/sparql/README.md

 A range of simple annotated SPARQL queries against skos-based vocabularies using the [GSQ vocabulary library](https://vocabs.gsq.digital) as example data.
 These principles can be applied to any vocabulary (taxonomy) or ontology.
 The queries here are meant to demonstrate the most basic SPARQL functions against a set of vocabularies (essentially simple ontologies) to provide a tool to familiarise users with the essentials of graph querying.
 To test the queres in this repository go to https://vocabs.gsq.digital/sparql/ and past in the queries to see the results.

+Numbering of the sparql files only indicates perceived complexity and progression of function specificity.

 **Disclaimer**
 As of the time of writing (2022-12-12) I am not an expert on SPARQL.
 These queries serve to record what I know so far and to build out a library of queries as I learn how to make SPARQL do the things I want.
 Hopefully the annotation and examples provides some guidance to others learning this query langauge.